NickPirone/dfs_node/README.md

 1.  clear all previous information from the working directory.
 As you upload files, the directories will reflect what is known about on each 'server'.
 2. Start 4 instances of node:  1 for the main server, and 3 for the children (who perform the jobs).

+When you successfully run the start script, go to localhost:3000 to see a landing page.
+Choose a file to upload, and click 'upload'.
+Choose a file radio button and choose a job radio button and click 'start job' Go back to the main page--the result at the bottom will be updated as data is fed back from the child nodes.
+You may need to click refresh if you don't see an update yet.